open-contracting-archive/kingfisher-vagrant/README.md

 By default it will show the progress for the latest run, but you can pass the dataversion flag to see different ones.

+## Logging Configuration

+This will provide additional logging information using the standard Python logging module, with loggers in the "ocdsdata" namespace.

+When using the command line tool, it can be configured by setting a '~/.config/ocdsdata/logging.json' file.
+A sample one is included in the main directory.

 ## Run Tests

 Run `py.test` from root directory.